PoisotLab/ms_metaweb_perspectives/README.md

 by non-overlapping trait distributions in the known and unknown species.
 The lack of well documented metawebs is currently preventing the development of more concrete guidelines.
-The question of phylogenetic relatedness and dispersal is notably true if the metaweb is assembled in an area with mostly endemic species, and as with every predictive algorithm, there is room for the application of our best ecological judgement.
+The question of phylogenetic relatedness and dispersal is notably true if the metaweb is assembled in an area with mostly endemic species (*i.e.* potentially limited phylogenetic overlap), and as with every predictive algorithm, there is room for the application of our best ecological judgement.

 The second series of problems are related to determining which area should be used to infer the new metaweb in, as this determines the species pool that must